Attack on Reginald Denny: The "L.A. Four"

 The "L.A.
 Four" was a nickname given to the first four men charged with the attack on Denny: Damian Williams, Henry Watson, Antoine Miller, and Gary Williams.

 Damian Monroe Williams (born March 17, 1973) was considered the most high-profile member of the four.
-He was a 19-year-old former high-school football star nicknamed "Football".
+Nicknamed "Football", he was a high-school football star before dropping out in the 10th grade.
 Williams was identified on the video recording thanks to a large tattoo on his left arm related to the Crips street gang.
 He was mentioned in news reports and court records as a member of the 71 Hustlers, an affiliation of the Eight Trey Gangster Crips.
 Williams had several juvenile arrests but no convictions.
 His friends recalled him as being generous to children and devoted to caring for an older brother who had been beaten in a robbery.

-Williams faced the most serious charges of the four, and was eventually convicted of four misdemeanors and simple mayhem.
-He was paroled after serving four years of his 10-year sentence.
-After his release, he was arrested and convicted for his role in the 2000 murder of a drug dealer, and sentenced to 46 years in prison.
+Williams faced the most serious charges of the four, including attempted murder, assault, and aggravated mayhem.
+His jury acquitted him on the charges and instead convicted him of only four misdemeanors and simple mayhem.
+He was given the maximum sentence of 10 years, but was paroled after serving four years.
+After his release, he was convicted in 2003 of second degree murder for his role in the 2000 killing of Grover Tinner, which took place at a house suspected of being used for selling narcotics.
+The victim's sister disputed that Williams had shot at Tinner, and a coalition of community and religious leaders demanded his release, saying he was being targeted because of his involvement in the Denny case.
+He was ultimately convicted for participating in a crime resulting in a homicide and sentenced to 41 years in prison.
+As of 2007 he was incarcerated in Pelican Bay State Prison.

-Henry Keith Watson was a 27-year-old former US Marine and an ex-convict who had served time for armed robbery.
+Henry Keith Watson was a 27-year-old former US Marine and ex-convict who had served time for armed robbery.
 After his release from prison, he married, had a daughter, and was working two jobs at the time of the attack.

 Antoine Eugene Miller (May 5, 1972 – February 8, 2004) was a 19-year-old who lived with Damian Williams' family.
 Miller's mother was not able to care for him, so as a child, Miller was sent to live with his grandmother.
 When he was 12, his grandmother killed his grandfather during an argument and was convicted of his murder, leaving Miller homeless.
 Miller had previously been arrested for misdemeanor drug charges, joyriding, and failing to appear in court.
+He pleaded guilty to felonious assault of Reginald Denny and two misdemeanor charges in exchange for 27 months probation and no prison time.
 Miller was shot and killed at age 31 in a Hollywood nightclub in February 2004.

 Gary Anthony Williams was a 33-year-old man described as a "drifter" and a "hustler" who begged at a local gas station.
 Although he claimed to work there, his arrest record listed him as unemployed.